RomainGratier/Black-box_Optimization_via_Deep_Generative-Exploratory_Networks/README.md

 Special thanks the to writers of the paper available on arxiv : https://arxiv.org/pdf/1912.13464.pdf.
 Their contribution motivates this project.

+An other special thanks the to writers of the paper available on arxiv ( https://arxiv.org/pdf/1901.02731.pdf ) and their github repository to allow us to use accurate Bayesian neural networks.

 Bravo to the work done on https://github.com/dccastro/Morpho-MNIST that allows us to find an interesting dataset and established groundtruth measurements for our generated data

 Bravo also to https://github.com/eriklindernoren/PyTorch-GAN to share the pytorch implementation of usefull GANs